Ivoriel/Accounting_company_administration_app/README.md

 the necessity for a supporting app that will provide the desired tools and data aggregation.
 Data from the existing SQL database used by the accounting software will be utilized by this app as well.
 Additional database will be added to hold data specific to the app and its functionalities.
-Since the accounting software is using MSSql database, the app will use the same technology for consistency.
+Since the accounting software is using MSSql database, the app will use the same technology for consistency if possible.
+If not PostGreSql will be used.

 Main goal of this project is to refine existing skill and learn new technologies while creating an MVP to use as a foundation for an ongoing development and sophistication of the app.
 One of the aims is to divide the app into multiple